-You need to add Gopher Buddy and/or Gopher for Chrome to the trusted apps using the Manage Third-Party App Access setting.
-This is found in the App access control of the Admin Console under Security > API controls.
+You need to add Gopher Buddy and Gopher for Chrome to the trusted apps using the Manage Third-Party App Access setting.
+This setting is in the Admin console App access control under Security > API controls.

 Gopher for Chrome utilizes the Admin console's data to report Chromebook metadata to the Administrator in a readable format.
-The Most Recent User metadata field is updated in the Admin console on the Logout event on the Chromebook.
+The Most Recent User metadata field updates in the Admin console on the Logout event for the Chromebook.

-The Logout event is also tied to the device setting to erase local user data.
-As a result, when this setting is configured to erase user data, the Most Recent user data is empty.
-The setting for this can be found under Devices > Chrome > Settings > Device Settings > Sign-in settings.
-We recommend setting the User Data setting to Do not erase all local user data if administrators want to have a list of recently logged-in users.
+The Logout event and the device setting tie together to erase local user data.
+As a result, with the setting configured to erase user data, the Most Recent user data is empty.
+The setting location is Devices > Chrome > Settings > Device Settings > Sign-in settings.
+We recommend setting the User Data setting to Do not erase all local user data if administrators want a list of recently logged-in users.